 Dual diagnosis treatment is a practice that treats people suffering from an addiction as well as a mental health disorder.
 Many who struggle with substance abuse have unresolved issues in mental health and/or trauma.
 In fact, the National Institute on Drug Abuse reports that multiple surveys have indicated about half of those who experience mental illness during their lives will also experience a substance use disorder, and vice versa.
-That makes acknowledgement of all conditions, mental health problems like anxiety and depression, as well as alcoholism and drug addiction – a critical component of treatment.
+That makes acknowledgment of all conditions, mental health problems like anxiety and depression, as well as alcoholism and drug addiction – a critical component of treatment.

 A Dual Diagnosis Treatment Program Treats Mental Health and Substance Abuse